incentum-network/lucene-server/README.md

 ### Needs work in some areas

 1. JSON handling is mostly inline parsed, needs a better lib.
-2. We don't need many of the features, like replicas, and NRT indexing.
+2. We don't need many of the features, like replicas, and NRT indexing, bulk loading, highlighting, suggestions, etc.
 3. General code cleanup, using Java idioms, better library choices, etc.
 4. See the issues or project for tasks.